Small Goods Lifts: A Complete Guide for UK Businesses

 Under LOLER, goods lifts must have a regular thorough examination by a competent person, usually every 6 or 12 months.
 Employers are responsible for ensuring the equipment remains safe and that inspection records are maintained.

-• Installation Process and Timeframes
+Installation Process and Timeframes

 Most small goods lift projects begin with a detailed site survey carried out by an experienced account manager.
 This confirms dimensions, structural considerations, and layout requirements, ensuring the final design is safe, compliant, and fit for purpose.
+Advanced Handling have the largest range of goods lifts in the UK, ranging from small goods lifts to bespoke solutions.
+Explore the range here.

 Once on site, installation of a standard goods lift is usually completed within 1-2 days, keeping disruption to your operation to a minimum.
 More complex or highly bespoke goods lifts may require additional time.

-• Maintenance and Aftercare
+Maintenance and Aftercare

 Regular servicing is essential for all types of goods lifts.
 Our after-sales team are on-hand to book in servicing, repairs, and maintenance to help keep your lifting equipment running safely and efficiently.
 Preventative maintenance helps identify wear early, reduce the risk of unexpected downtime and support ongoing compliance.

-Goods Lift frequently asked questions
+Frequently asked questions

 Explore some more related Blogs